 TRAVEL REQUIREMENTS: Citizens of the US, Canada, UK, EU, Australia, New Zealand, South Africa, and many other countries do not need a visa for a stay of less than 30-days.
 For other countries not mentioned, please check your requirements prior to travel.
 Travel requirements are subject to change; please double check with the nearest embassy or consulate, or ask our office staff if you are unsure.

-WHAT’S INCLUDED?: Accommodation from the night of day 1 to the night day 11; meals from dinner on day 1 (unless you arrive too late for dinner service) to breakfast on day 12; reasonable non-alcoholic beverages with meals; safe drinking water; photo tour leader with camera and audio playback gear from the evening of day 1 to the evening of day 11; a return domestic flight ticket from Bangkok to Chang Mai (or Chang Rai); ground transport for the group in a suitable vehicle driven by the guide from the morning of day 2 to the afternoon of day 11; airport shuttle bus on day 1 and day 12; routine tips for included meals; entrance fees to the sites mentioned in the itinerary; the use of photo blinds during the tour; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).
+WHAT’S INCLUDED?: Accommodation from the night of day 1 to the night day 11; meals from dinner on day 1 (unless you arrive too late for dinner service) to breakfast on day 12; reasonable non-alcoholic beverages with meals; safe drinking water; photo tour leader with camera and audio playback gear from the evening of day 1 to the evening of day 11; two domestic flight tickets (Bangkok-Chang Mai on day 2 and Chiang Rai-Bangkok on day 7); ground transport for the group in a suitable vehicle driven by the guide from the morning of day 2 to the afternoon of day 11; airport shuttle bus on day 1 and day 12; routine tips for included meals; entrance fees to the sites mentioned in the itinerary; the use of photo blinds during the tour; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).

 WHAT’S NOT INCLUDED?: Optional tips to the tour leader; tips to baggage carriers if you require their services; international flights; snacks; additional drinks apart from those included; alcoholic beverages; travel insurance; excursions not included in the tour itinerary; extras in hotels such as laundry service, minibar, room service, telephone calls, and personal items; medical fees; other items or services not specifically mentioned as being included.